Discover LinuxSecurity Features

 Learn how to use CryFS in this tutorial.

 7-zip offers strong, straightforward Command Line encryption using 256-AES encryption, along with a very high compression ratio.
 The official name of 7-zip for Linux is p7zip.
 The "p" here is short for POSIX (an open standard designed to make applications compatible across different platforms), to indicate that p7zip is a POSIX compliant implementation of 7-zip.
 7-zip is also a powerful file manager.
-You can download the latest version of 7-zip, 7-zip 21.01 alpha, here.
+You can download the latest version of 7-zip, 7-zip 21.01 alpha, 7-zip downloads.

 Learn how to encrypt files on Linux using 7-zip in this TechRepublic tutorial.